carpediem/JSend/README.md

 ### Modifying a JSend response object

-`Carpediem\JSend` is an immutable value object as such modifying any of its property returns a new instance with the modified properties while leaving the current instance unchanged.
+`Carpediem\JSend` is an immutable value object as such modifying any of its properties returns a new instance with the modified properties while leaving the current instance unchanged.
 The class uses the following modifiers:

 - `JSend::withStatus($status)` to modify the response status
 - `JSend::withData(array $data)` to modify the response data